Frequently Asked Questions about Pro Bono Service at Pisgah Legal Services

 Pisgah Legal Services’ clients may be in crisis and under a great deal of stress due to domestic violence, serious housing problems, denial of health care, and other problems related to living in poverty.
 Dealing with crisis and a lack of financial resources can sometimes make it difficult for our clients to respond to phone calls or make it to appointments.
 We recognize that this can cause challenges and frustration for you and your staff.
 If you have difficulty reaching your pro bono client or face any other challenges with a pro bono referral, please contact us as soon as possible so we can assist.

 What if in my private practice I receive a request for assistance from someone I think would be eligible for Pisgah Legal Services’ programs?

-If you think someone may be eligible for assistance from Pisgah Legal Services (by a staff or volunteer attorney), please refer them to Kristianna Bartow at 828-210-3427 or [email protected].
+If you think someone may be eligible for assistance from Pisgah Legal Services (by a staff or volunteer attorney), please refer them to Katie Russell Miller at [email protected].
 Pisgah Legal will do an initial interview with the applicant and determine their eligibility.
-If you would like to assist the person you’ve referred to us, if they are eligible, please let Kristianna know.
+If you would like to assist the person you’ve referred to us, if they are eligible, please let Katie know.
 Otherwise, we will assign the case to another attorney.